wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 The WordPress version must be at least 4.6.

+The PHP version must be at least 5.6.

 The theme should support `wp_head()` in the HTML header section to print the CSS code for a beautiful alignment of the thumbnails.

 = Can I set a default thumbnail? =